Mark Carney: Financial career

-Carney spent 13 years at Goldman Sachs and worked in their Boston, London, New York City, Tokyo, and Toronto offices.
-His progressively more senior positions included: co-head of sovereign risk; executive director, emerging debt capital markets; and managing director, investment banking.
+Carney spent thirteen years at Goldman Sachs and worked in their Boston, London, New York City, Tokyo, and Toronto offices.
+His progressively more senior positions included co-head of sovereign risk, executive director for emerging debt capital markets, and managing director for investment banking.
 He worked on South Africa's post-apartheid venture into international bond markets, and was involved in Goldman's work with the 1998 Russian financial crisis.

 In 2003, Carney left Goldman Sachs to join the Bank of Canada as a deputy governor.
-One year later, he was recruited to join the Department of Finance Canada as senior associate deputy minister, beginning that role on November 15, 2004.
+One year later, he was recruited to the Department of Finance Canada as senior associate deputy minister, beginning on November 15, 2004.